 Have you ever felt confused or dizzy without any obvious reason?
 It could be because you are not well hydrated.
 The human brain is composed of 73% water and research suggests that dehydration, which occurs when your body loses more fluid than what you take in, can disturb the water balance of the brain.
 This can lead to mood swings, mental fatigue, worsening of overall well-being, and a less clear mind.

 Adequate water intake can help you lose weight.
 Several studies have shown that inadequate hydration is associated with a higher Body Mass Index (BMI).
 Drinking adequate water increases the metabolic activity or increases the metabolic rate of the body.
 This increase augments the Total Daily Energy Expenditure (TDEE), which leads to weight loss.
 So, if you are trying to lose weight, increase your water intake to see the difference.

 Your skin is made up of 64% of water and drinking adequate amounts help maintain good skin health.
 Water flushes toxins out of the body, which helps bring a radiant glow.
 A study conducted by the International Journal of Cosmetic Science found that drinking adequate amounts of water alters skin thickness and density, which makes it look plump and healthy.
 Even mild dehydration can lead to dull skin, wrinkles, pores, and acne.

 6. Water helps lubricate the joints

 Water is essential to keep your joints lubricated.
 It is an important component of the synovial fluid or the fluid of the joint.
-The synovial fluid lubricates and cushions the joints and the surrounding cartilages to prevent the bones from rubbing together.
-Rubbing of bones can lead to pain, swelling, and loss of motion in the joints.
+The synovial fluid lubricates and cushions the joints and the surrounding cartilages, which prevents the bones from rubbing together.
+Rubbing of bones can lead to issues such as pain, swelling, and loss of motion in the joints.

 How much water should you drink?